videos: this Ted Talk was literally life-changing for me: Bea Johnson.

 makeup/skincare: simple low waste makeup + skincare.

 films: A Plastic Ocean, The True Cost, No Impact Man, Clean Bin Project.
-Many can be found on Netflix or check at your local library!
+Many can be found on Netflix or check at your local library or YouTube!

 What the Health: a fantastic, eye-opening documentary.
 Also, Cowspiracy, Forks over Knives, and Gary Yourofsky’s The Best Speech You’ll Ever Hear (long but available in lots of languages and good although I don’t always agree with his tactics).